kieransnapes/violet-triceratops/content/pages/index.md

     background: gray
     title: What we offer
     subtitle: >-
       We offer a range of services.
-We can help you with IT problem you might be having from automation to websites.
+We can help you with any IT problem you might be having from automation to websites.
     features:
       - title: No more paperwork
         image: images/feature1.png